 ROTATING NATIONAL AWARDS

-The following American Rose Society National Awards rotate among the Districts of the ARS.
-Each of these awards provides members an opportunity to compete for a national award at a show that is not a National Show.
+The following American Rose Society National Awards rotate among the Districts members an opportunity to compete for a national award at a show that is not a National Show.

 The following rules apply to all the Rotating National Awards.